Kelly lost 15 lbs

 Four years later, after I was honorably discharged, I knew my life was changing and that my habits had to change, too.
 I was tired all the time, I felt sluggish, and I realized that I felt this way because of the amount I was eating.
 I joined WW (for the fourth time!).
 I wanted to feel good again, and I believed WW could help me get there.

-My first week back on the Program, I realized I had to change the quantity of food I was consuming.
-I love chips, I love sweets, and I knew I could still have them—I just had to track my intake.
+My first week back on the program, I realized I had to change the quantity of food I was consuming.
+I love chips, I love sweets, and I knew I could still have them — I just had to track my intake.
 At first it was hard to account for every bite.
-My Leader noticed that I was struggling, so she pulled me aside for a quick chat.
-She told me I had to quit “trying” and start “living” the Program.
+My Wellness Coach noticed that I was struggling, so she pulled me aside for a quick chat.
+She told me I had to quit “trying” and start “living” the program.
 At that moment, the idea that WW is a healthy lifestyle clicked for me.